Jason R. Cannon, PhD

 Location: West Lafayette, Indiana, United States

-Dr. Cannon is a neurotoxicologist by training, and his research interests are primarily focused on mechanistic investigations of how environmental exposure contributes to the pathogenesis of neurodegenerative diseases and identifying new therapeutic approaches.
-He has extensive expertise in designing and characterizing both genetic and neurotoxicant-based pre-clinical models of neurological disease.
-Dr. Cannon has published extensively on the use of stereotaxic surgery, neurobehavioral assessment, neurochemical analysis and histological techniques to characterize neurodegeneration and neuroprotection.
-His current work focuses on the potential influence of dietary factors on Parkinson's disease (PD) etiology and autophagic (breakdown of materials in cells) disruption as a therapeutic target in PD.
-To overcome translational limitations, he utilizes multiple models to test hypotheses.
-Currently, his lab utilizes or is developing several different pre-clinical PD models.
+Dr. Jason Cannon is a neurotoxicologist by training, and his research interests are primarily in mechanistic investigations on how environmental exposures contribute to the pathogenesis of neurodegenerative diseases and identifying new therapeutic approaches.
+He has extensive expertise in designing and characterizing both genetic and neurotoxicant-based models of neurological disease.
+He has published extensively on the use of stereotaxic surgery, neurobehavioral assessment, neurochemical analysis and histological techniques to characterize neurodegeneration and neuroprotection.
+His current work focuses on: 1) potential influence of dietary factors on Parkinson's disease (PD) etiology and 2) autophagic disruption as a therapeutic target in PD.
+To overcome translational limitations, he utilizes multiple in vivo models to test hypotheses.